 - Demonstrate positive attitudes toward aging, disabilities and cultures.

-The goals of the workshop are for each student to understand the role of other health professionals, participate as a member of an interprofessional health care team, and demonstrate positive attitudes towards aging, disabilities, and cultures.
-They achieve this by working on an interprofessional health care team to develop an integrated plan of care for two older adults facing multiple health issues.
+Our students achieve this by working on an interprofessional health care team to develop an integrated plan of care for clients facing multiple health issues.

 The clients' cases are role-played by faculty, local physicians and community volunteers, who provide the students with feedback about their plan of care and teamwork skills.
 Before and after the event, the students reflect on their knowledge about other health disciplines and comfort level working as part of an interprofessional team to address health issues related to aging.

 Our next big event will be held on March 23, 2022 in the morning.
 The topic of the day will be “Experiencing Disaster and Trauma in Regions with High Poverty”.
 The morning will feature a keynote speaker who will be followed by a menu of activities for students:

 - Journal Club

 - Online disaster scenario, newly developed by MPH students and faculty.